ading2210/gh-large-releases/README.md

 npm run deploy_set_token
 ```

 When prompted, paste your Github token into Wrangler.
-This token must be a fine grained personal access token with the same permissions as what the Actions workflow would use.
+This token must be a fine grained personal access token with read permissions on repository contents.

-### Whitelist Repos
+### Whitelist Repositories

 You may set a whitelist for repos that the worker is allowed to download from: